What Potatoes Are Best for French Fries?

 • They are like a mix between russet potatoes and waxy potatoes.

-• The Yukon gold potatoes could be used for many things, such as mashing, cooking soups, roasting, sautéing, etc.
+• Yukon gold potatoes can be used for many things, such as mashing, cooking soups, roasting, sautéing, etc.

 Yukon Gold potatoes are a type of potato that is widely enjoyed for their unique flavor and texture.
 Some of the vital nutrition facts about Yukon Gold potatoes are as follows: